9 best online car-buying sites for used cars

 CarGurus homepage

 CarGurus is an automotive marketplace that can help you find a new, used or certified pre-owned car.
 Search cars by make, model and postal code.
-As you browse cars, CarGurus will show you whether the price listed is a great deal, good deal, fair deal, high price or overpriced.
+As you browse cars, CarGurus will show you if the list price is a great deal, good deal, fair deal, high price or overpriced.

 • Who’s it best for: Best for people who want to browse cars on a user-friendly automotive marketplace site.